asetalias/blog/README.md

  *For instruction on Hugo installation and use, refer to Hugo installation and setup Section.*
 4)  Submit a pull request to submit your work.

- *Use /ALiAS_Blog/images/name_of_file for your image source and keep the images them in the images folder in static*
+ *Use /blog/images/name_of_file for your images except for the front matter where it should be /images/name_of_file and keep the images them in the images folder in static*

 * * *